Donor Insemination (DI) / Therapeutic Donor Insemination (TDI)

 Counselling: You will be billed by the Counsellor and pay he/her directly.

 Sperm Samples: Donor sperm samples must be bought from a donor sperm bank that is approved by Health Canada.
 Although many donor sperm banks list samples as either washed or unwashed (washing is a process that separates the good sperm from the liquid part of the semen and suspends them in a special culture medium), we recommend that after thawing, all sperm samples are washed to remove the cryoprotectant that was used to protect the sperm during freezing (like antifreeze).
 This is particularly important because we recommend inseminating the sperm directly into the cavity of the uterus, since this increases the chance of conceiving in each treatment cycle, Therefore - we recommend that unwashed specimens are purchased (since they’re cheaper and contain more sperm), and we will do the washing in our lab after thawing the sample, before the insemination.
-The cost of each donor semen specimen varies from one bank to another, but is generally around $500-600 per unit
+The cost of each donor semen specimen varies from one bank to another.

 Courier Fees: These are variable and depend on whether you choose a standard or priority service for shipping the semen from the cryobank to the VFC